When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Some are obvious bootlegs and are mostly done by smaller companies,

-while the bigger ones tries to hide their attempts by making their own and a little different
+while the bigger ones try to hide their attempts by making their own and a little different

 version of the original idea without stepping on any copyrights and trademarks.
 Then of course there